Alpha-Techologies/Fetena.com/README.md

 ## :star2: About the Project

-Fetena.com is a robust and secure online platform designed to facilitate the management and monitoring of exams for organizations, institutions, and schools.
+Fetena.com is an online platform designed to facilitate the management and monitoring of exams for organizations, institutions, and schools.
 It streamlines the process of exam creation, scheduling, and real-time supervision using deep learning technologies to ensure exam integrity and prevent cheating.
 The system empowers organizations to efficiently manage large-scale exams while maintaining a high standard of academic honesty.

 <!-- Screenshots -->